Nuno0123/NodeChallenge/Develop/example/README.md

 # Installation
 go
 # Usage
-og
+go
 # License
 (https://opensource.org/licenses/Apache-2.0)
 * As this license list was not comprehensive, if you need another license, use the contact information below to ask for license to be added.
 # Contributing
-og
+go
 # Tests
 go
 # Contact Information
 * GitHub Username: go
-* Contact Email: NUno0123@me.com
+* Contact Email: Nuno0123@me.com